Product Name: Ascent

 Also, when checking reviews from others (more info below), most people are very satisfied with it.
 And that’s great to know!

-So, I’d personally say it as a pretty safe nootropic stack.
+So, I’d personally say it as a pretty safe nootropic stack, but don’t forget about cycling it due to the Huperzine A.

 To be 100% sure, you will have to consult your doctor.